justinfreitag/the-living-framework/pattern-surface.md

-# The Pattern Surface: A Gift of Living Operations
+# Pattern Surface: A Gift of Living Operations

 ### An Invitation